josjsjen/orbit-trial-tutorials/hello-food-trial-instructions.md

 </details>

 Now head back to the GUI:
-* Under **Model Registry** click the **Default** checkbox for the model package that you just deployed (named "model-v2-with-perf-monitor")
+* Under **Model Registry** click the **Default** checkbox for the model package that you just deployed (named "model-lesson2")
 * Navigate to **Model Evaluation** tab using the side bar
 * You can see the four metrics are being tracked.
 These are the the metrics we called `track_production_metrics` function with earlier

-Again, 1 minute of trial simulates 1 month in real life. **Now, keep an eye on the model performance in the Model Evaluation tab.**
+Again, 1 minute of trial simulates 1 month in real life. **Now, keep an eye on the model performance in the Model Evaluation tab.** You should be able to see the 4 metrics being tracked over time.

 ### Congratulations!
 You've completed this lesson

+To recap.....

 ## Lesson 3 Monitoring production data health

 ### The challenge

 After a couple of minute, you are probably beginning to see that your model performance is suffering.
-Again, you can tell by going to Model Evaluation tab, which monitors your model performance in production over time.
+Again, you can tell by going to the **Model Evaluation** tab, which monitors your model performance in production over time.

 **Now that your model performance is decaying, revenue is dropping.
 Do you know what is wrong?
 What do you do?**